Nurturing your child's needs

 Your child will have a locker in which to store belongings: bags, outdoor wear, and change of clothes.
 Please remember to label all belongings, as this helps to avoid mix-ups.

 As your child progresses through their first year, their eating habits will gradually change.
 For example, once they begin to use their grasp reflex, we will give them a spoon to hold during feeding times.
 We begin turning the infants around to face the mirror while eating to help develop their hand to eye coordination.
 Try this at home!

 At approximately 8 to 10 months we start to introduce your child to daycare food, with your signed permission.
 At 12 months of age, they begin the daycare menu.
 Speak with your doctor about solids, if you plan to use group child care before the age of 18 months.

-Your child may move to a Senior Infant Program (part of the Toddler program), anywhere from 13 months of age, or when physically ready.
-We begin preparation for this in various ways; we encourage the use of child sized tables and chairs for lunch,we have push toys to assist children who are showing an interest in walking, as well as gym time and walks.
-Play with the Senior infants becomes more frequent, and most important, plenty of visits with new teachers and children, to make the move more comfortable.
+Your child will graduate to the Toddler program at 18 months, or when developmentally ready.
+We begin preparation for this in various ways; we encourage the use of child sized tables and chairs for lunch and activities, push toys and balance bars for children who are showing an interest in walking, as well as a variety of gross motor toys and outdoor play.
+Peer interaction with older infants becomes more frequent, and most important, plenty of visits with new teachers and children, to make the move more comfortable.

 The Best Care